Electrocardiographic Changes in an Acute Myocardial Infarct

 - Inferior wall: irrigated by the posterior interventricular artery, a branch of the right coronary artery (RCA) in 85% of the people or the circumflex artery in 15%.

-With these data it is easy to determine which artery is causing a myocardial infarction anterior, septal and even side.
+With these data it is easy to determine which artery is causing an anterior, septal or lateral myocardial infarction.

 The main question is whether the artery causing inferior myocardial infarction is the right coronary artery or the circumflex artery.

 How to Determine the Culprit Artery in an Inferior Myocardial Infarction